 Michael Meade

-I see ageing as a phase of growth, as an independent phase of development of consciousness, as a lifetime in which the individual potential in each of us can reach full maturity and fulfilment –
+I, on the other hand, see ageing as a phase of growth, as an independent phase of development of consciousness, as a period of life in which the individual potential in each of us can reach full

-without denying the possibility of increasing frailty, illness, pain and the approaching end of this physical existence.
+maturity and completion – without denying the possibility of increasing frailty, illness, pain and the approaching end of this physical existence.
+The concept of “eternal life” is, in my

-For me, conscious ageing includes the willingness to take responsibility for the state of humanity, the ecosystem, the planet and the cosmos, in whose current condition every human being has a
+Conscious aging, as I see it, involves not only a willingness to continue personal development and maturation, but also a willingness to take responsibility for the state of humanity, the ecosystem, the planet, and the cosmos, in whose current condition every human being has a share.

-As we age, we play a significant role in the current state of our world, both internal and external; we have helped to create it and we continue to shape it every moment with our physicality, our
+As we grow older, we play a significant role in the respective situation of our world, both our inner and outer worlds.
+We have helped to create it and we continue to shape it in every moment,

 How can I live responsibly for myself into old age?